bigworld12/LMDotNet/readme.md

 If you want to redistribute software that uses LM.NET, you need to include the managed class library `LMDotNet.dll` as well as the native libraries it depends on in your application package.
 Assuming that your main binary is `.\myapp.exe`, assure the following layout:

  - `.\LMDotNet.dll` - the managed class library
+ - `.\LMDotNet.FSharp.dll` - F# adaptor
  - `.\lmfit32\lmfit.dll` - x86 version of lmfit
  - `.\lmfit64\lmfit.dll` - x64 version of lmfit

+`.\LMDotNet.FSharp.dll` is only required for F# programs.
 If you know that your .NET application will always run in either x86 or x64 mode (i.e. the platform target is **not** "AnyCPU") you can optionally omit the unneeded native library version.

 ## Quickstart: Solving a system of non-linear equations